-The 3 kW system size is the single most common residential solar choice in India in 2026 — not by accident, but because it sits at the financial sweet spot of the PM Surya Ghar scheme.
+The 3 kW system size is the single most common residential solar choice in India in 2026, not by accident, but because it sits at the financial sweet spot of the PM Surya Ghar scheme.
 Slightly smaller systems lose subsidy proportionally; slightly larger systems don't gain any more subsidy.
 This guide walks through the exact numbers for a 3 kW installation in India: cost components, generation expectations by state, the subsidy math, the loan EMI math, and the realistic payback period.

 Why 3 kW Is the Sweet Spot for Indian Homes

-The PM Surya Ghar Muft Bijli Yojana subsidises residential rooftop solar in three tiers: ₹30,000 for the first kW, ₹30,000 for the second kW, and ₹18,000 for the third kW — totalling ₹78,000 at 3 kW, capped at that level for any larger system.
+The PM Surya Ghar Muft Bijli Yojana subsidises residential rooftop solar in three tiers: ₹30,000 for the first kW, ₹30,000 for the second kW, and ₹18,000 for the third kW, totalling ₹78,000 at 3 kW, capped at that level for any larger system.
 This creates a clear economic incentive to size at exactly 3 kW.

 Three factors make 3 kW the optimal residential choice for most Indian homes:

-- Maximum subsidy percentage: at 3 kW the subsidy covers ~47% of the system cost; at 5 kW it drops to ~28%; at 10 kW it drops to ~15%
+- Maximum subsidy percentage: at 3 kW the subsidy covers ~41% of the system cost; at 5 kW it drops to ~28%; at 10 kW it covers a much smaller share

 - Generation matches consumption: 3 kW produces 360-400 units/month, which is in the typical residential consumption range of 250-400 units for a 3-4 BHK home with moderate AC use